top of page

 - Mahatma Gandhi

 In Hindu and Buddhist philosophy, there is no such thing as tragedy.
 Everything happens according to the Law of Karma.
 Gandhi suggests that God 'retired', once the Law of Karma had been created; for nothing else was needed.
-In Hinduism and Buddhism, according to whether one does good or evil, one will inevitably and always receive the fruits of his actions.
+In Hinduism and Buddhism, according to whether one does good or evil, one will inevitably, eventually and always receive the fruits of his actions.
 It is the Law.

 The great Tibetan Lama, Dilgo Khyentse Rimpoche said: